Code301d98-Team-2/calendar-frontend/README.md

 1. Create a new React application on your local machine.
 2. Create a GitHub repository and clone this project onto your local machine into the new React application folder.
 3. Create a new user account on SendGrid and get your own personal API key.
-4.
+4. Create an Auth0 login and acquire user information (see setup instructions on Auth0)
-4. Create a .env file and change the API key using the sample in the .env.sample file
+5. Create a .env file and implement all environment variables for Auth0 and REACT_APP_SERVER
+6. Run 'npm i' and 'npm update' on your local machine to install all dependencies
-5. Start the application using your favorite code editor!
+7. Start the application using your favorite code editor!

 ## Architecture

-Built using React, Bootstrap, and axios API handler.
+Built using React, Bootstrap, Auth0, Sass, CSS3, HTML5, JavaScript, and axios API handler.

-## Change Log

-04-21-2023 3:19 Aplication now
-04-20-2023 3:44 Application is now refactored and componentized 04-19-2023 3:34 Application is fully setup with a React repository and implementaion of API keys.
-04-18-2023 4:16 Application
-04-18-2023 5:19 Application
-04-18-2023 5:42 Application now has

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->